lhmygis/dP2L-models-for-CAMELS-learning/README.md

 ## Tips on the regional dP2L model
+(For other questions, please contact lh_mygis@163.com.
+We are happy to work together to further develop the dP2L model and gradually complete this model repository.)

 To implement the regional dP2L model (Process learning LSTM pipeline + parameterization DNN pipeline) as developed in the study, we provide `ScaleLayer_regional_parameterization`, `LSTM_parameterization`, and `regional_dP2L` classes in the `dP2L_class.py`.
 Below are some details to use the classes for creating the regional dP2L model: